mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Mabuchi:</b> Maybe, for example, the engine was very cold.
+<b>Mabuchi:</b> Maybe this was because, for example, the engine was very cold.
 The values will change depending on whether the engine is cold or warm.
 We adjust the engine before shipping when it is in a fairly warm state, so unless the adjustment is poor, it is unlikely that a warm engine should be affected.

-<b>Hoshijima:</b> I happened to drive about 10,000km in the US with this car, and the fuel economy was almost perfect, at 25 miles per gallon.
+<b>Hoshijima:</b> I happened to drive about 10,000km in the US with this car, and the fuel economy was almost perfectly consistent, at 25 miles per gallon.
 In terms of liters, that is 10.2 to 10.3km/l.
 We were traveling at a much faster speed than the average American traffic.
 The worst was in Arizona, where we were hit by a massive sandstorm and couldn't go very fast.
 But, at 130-140km/h, I got about 8km/l.
 At its best, I got about 12km/l.
-I thought that this was probably what people in America want from a small car.
+I thought that this was probably about what people in America expect from a small car.